nightroman/FarNet/Vessel/README.md

 - `MaximumFileCountFromFar`

-    Maximum number of last items taken from far history.
+    Maximum number of items taken from far history.
     The default is 1000 items.

 - `Limit0`

-    The first group span in hours.
-It defines the most recently used items.
+    The time span in hours which defines recently used items.
-    Items are sorted by last used times, like in the usual history.
+    Items are sorted by times, like in the usual history.
     The default is 2 hours.

+- `ChoiceLog`

+    Specifies the optional log file of choices in TSV format.
+    Only choices of not recent items are logged.
+    Recent items have the same `Time` as `Rank`.
+    Use this log to see how Vessel works.

+    - `Time` ~ index in the time sorted list
+    - `Rank` ~ index in the rank sorted list
+    - `Mode` ~ File, Folder, Command
+    - `Path` ~ item path or text

 *********************************************************************
 ## Menu commands